UNDERSTANDING THE TERMS SVOD, AVOD, TVOD AND THE DIFFERENCE BETWEEN VOD AND OTT

 Almost everyone knows the terms OTT and VOD.
 OTT stands for “over-the-top,” the term used for the delivery of film and TV content via the internet, without requiring users to subscribe to a traditional cable or satellite pay TV service.
 A typical Video On Demand (VOD) service allows users to watch any one of a large collection of videos at any time.
 The VOD platforms enable audiences to pick and choose what they want to watch from their collections and access that content whenever they’d like.

 Understanding the difference between VOD and OTT

-These term are often very confusing to people because they basically seems like different terms for the same thing but they aren’t.
+These terms are often very confusing to people because they basically seem like different terms for the same thing but they aren’t.
 VOD also refers to video on demand services through cable network.
 OTT is a subset of the overall VOD category and it is transmitted to the viewer via the internet without requiring users to subscribe to a traditional cable or satellite pay-TV service.

-Ad-based VOD is a model that is free for the users. users are free to login and stream videos, in return for spending time watching ads.
+Ad-based VOD is a model that is free for users. users are free to log in and stream videos, in return for spending time watching ads.
 YouTube is the best example of AVOD.

-There are services that operates with mixed models as well, where the customer will for example pay a monthly fee, which will grant access to parts or certain types of content.
-But where there can still also be extra fees applied to watch particular pieces of content, or a live sports event for example.
+There are services that operate with mixed models as well, where the customer will, for example, pay a monthly fee, which will grant access to parts or certain types of content.
+But where there can still also be extra fees applied to watch particular pieces of content or a live sports event for example.